laszloszurok/hugo-website/content/arch-notes/other-software.md

 ```
 ## Vifm

-{{< target-blank title="Vifm" url="https://wiki.archlinux.org/index.php/Vifm" >}} is a terminal file manager.
+[Vifm](https://wiki.archlinux.org/index.php/Vifm) is a terminal file manager.
 It uses vim like keybindings.
-To apply {{< target-blank title="color schemes" url="https://vifm.info/colorschemes.shtml" >}}, download and place it inside .config/vifm/colors/ .
+To apply [color schemes](https://vifm.info/colorschemes.shtml), download and place it inside .config/vifm/colors/ .
 Then open .config/vifm/vifmrc and add this line
 (replace themename):
 ```vim
 colorscheme themename